How to Fix iMessage

 Important info for Apple RAID users

-If your using Chameleon or Chimera as your boot loader and boot OSX from a Apple software RAID (or Fusion drive) then there is an added complication (this does not effect users of Clover in which case you can skip down to the next section).
+If your using Chameleon or Chimera as your boot loader and boot OSX from a Apple software RAID (or Fusion drive) then there is an added complication (this does not effect users of Clover so you can skip down to the next section).

 To negate this complication you must clone your RAID volume to a standalone HDD using Carbon Copy Cloner or similar utility, install Chimera and modify the chameleon plist in /Extra so that you can boot OSX from this non RAID clone (be sure to remove Kernel Cache=Yes and the RAID uuid from the boot flags).
 Once booted from the clone HDD, apply the necessary steps from the guide to get iMessage working.